-Rescued sea turtles to undergo rehab at National Aquarium in Maryland
+Rescued sea turtles undergoing rehab at National Aquarium in Maryland

-When sea turtles are cold-stunned, they become “lethargic and are eventually unable to swim causing them to float to the surface,” NOAA said.
+When sea turtles are cold-stunned, they "become lethargic and are eventually unable to swim causing them to float to the surface,” NOAA said.
 Eventually, the wind and tides wash the cold-stunned sea turtles ashore; if they’re not rescued, they develop other more serious health conditions and can die.

-The 30 sea turtles that were brought to Baltimore were rescued in November from Cape Cod, Mass.
-Officials said they were cared for at the New England Aquarium, then transferred to the aquarium in Baltimore for rehabilitation.
+The 30 sea turtles brought to Baltimore were rescued in November from Cape Cod, Mass.
+Officials said they were cared for at the New England Aquarium in Boston, then transferred to the aquarium in Baltimore for rehabilitation.

-Kate Shaffer, rehabilitation manager at the National Aquarium in Baltimore, said sea turtles migrate up and down the Atlantic coast.
+Kate Shaffer, rehabilitation manager at the National Aquarium in Baltimore, said sea turtles migrate up and down the Atlantic Coast.
 They go to Cape Cod for the summer, but when the temperature drops in the fall, it becomes hard for them to navigate “out of the cold waters,” she said.
 Because sea turtles are exothermic, they get their body temperatures from their surroundings, like air or water.
 “If they’re in water that’s too cold for too long, their bodies slow down,” Shaffer said.

 “They stop eating, and they’re at the mercy of the tide,” she said.
 Every year, the Baltimore aquarium takes in about 30 sea turtles who are cold-stunned, she said.